 - National Science Foundation CAREER Award: Fraction Activities and Assessments for Conceptual Teaching

-- Guest Associate Editor: Investigations in Mathematics Learning, Special Issue (Equity focus)
+- Guest Associate Editor: Investigations in Mathematics Learning (Equity Focus)

 Services and Engagements